West Town Woman Attacked By Dog, Animal's Owner Flees The Scene

 The attack happened Thursday morning on Huron near Rockwell in West Town.

 The video came from a camera on a neighbor’s house.
-Now, the community has raised nearly $2,000 on a GoFundMe page to help Robin pay for her medical bills.
+Now, the community has raised over $2,000 on a GoFundMe page to help Robin pay for her medical bills.

 She said it all started when the man stopped to ask her if she was a dog trainer.